acoli-repo/AURIS/guidelines/draft/format.md

 - `NP_FORM`: type of referring expression (noun phrase)
 - `REF_AUTO`: predicted referentiality, i.e., `?OLD` or empty

-## 2.3 Import into spreadsheet software: Target files
+## 2.3 Import into Spreadsheet Software: Target Files

 We provide a **template file** in `*.xlsx` format that contains a number of formulas to automatize parts of the annotation.
 When starting with a new raw file, say, `xyz.conll` or `xyz.tsv`, make a copy of the template file and rename it such that it matches the name of the raw file, e.g., `xyz.xlsx`.
 We further refer to this file as your **target file**.